infinityworks/Policies/ISO-9001/Fire and EmergencyEvacuationPolicyAndProcedures/README.md

 * Common Area Emergency Lighting (and at present, all IWC’s lighting)
 * Common Area Escape Routes and Doors.

-IWC expects the Landlord to maintain the equipment above to the current British Standard expected by the fire authorities.
+IWC expects the building landlords to maintain the equipment above to the current British Standard expected by the fire authorities.

 IWC however does listen out weekly to ensure their audible alarm is working.